kevaldoshi17/Prediction-based-Video-Anomaly-Detection-/README.md

 Implementation in Jupyter, Python 3.6, tensorflow.

+## 0. Pre-installation
-## 0. All the files along with the checkpoints can be downloaded from http://doi.org/10.5281/zenodo.3676032.
+All the files along with the checkpoints can be downloaded from http://doi.org/10.5281/zenodo.3676032.
 Any changes to the order of files in the directory might raise errors so please follow the uploaded file structure.
 To get the final results, you can directly run MONAD.ipynb.
 To train models from scratch, following are the instructions to run the code.

 ## 1. Installation (Anaconda with python3.6 installation is recommended)
 * Install 3rd-package dependencies of python (listed in requirements.txt)